chathumal-nad/devops-projects/Legacy_System_Transformation_to_Cloud-Native/readme.md

 ## Performance Optimization: Addressing System Slowness

 - **NGINX Caching:** Implemented server-side caching of static assets to reduce load times and backend processing.
-(Note: Proof of concept with CloudFront did not meet expectations.)<br style="line-height:1" />
+(Note: Proof of concept with CloudFront did not meet expectations.)

   **Why CloudFront wasn't suitable for our caching requirements:**

   We needed to optimize thumbnail generation, which involves computationally intensive image processing.
 Our architecture decision to store thumbnails in EFS (Elastic File System) instead of S3 created a dependency where all media access must route through our backend servers.